Applying for a New License (Teen Drivers) in IowaPage Overview

 - Not carry more than 1 passenger who is a minor without adult supervision, unless they are a family member.

-Before moving on to your intermediate license, you’re required to complete at least 20 hours of supervised driving practice, including 2 hours at night.
+Before moving on to your provisional license, you’re required to complete at least 20 hours of supervised driving practice, including 2 hours at night.

 Taking Driver’s Ed in Iowa